US Senate race promises to be fight for nonpartisan voters

 For her part, Cortez Masto has often distanced herself from her own party and instead relayed a message of what she said she has brought to Nevada.
 Her campaign pointed to federal support to bring unemployment rates down from pre-pandemic levels.

-In campaign events, speeches and advertisements, Cortez Masto has fired back at Laxalt, suggesting he has an affinity for fossil fuels since he worked for a Washington, D.C., law firm that has oil company clients.
+In campaign events, speeches and advertisements, Cortez Masto has highlighted Laxalt’s work for a Washington, D.C., law firm that has oil company clients.
 She also has called him corrupt for efforts to overturn Nevada’s 2020 presidential election results and has tried to put him at odds with women voters due to his stance on abortion.

 She has painted Laxalt as being “out for himself, not Nevada.”